Day Trading Definition: Meaning in Trading and Investing

 Key Takeaways

-• Definition: Day Trading means entering and exiting positions within the same day, aiming to profit from short-term price fluctuations.
+• Definition: Day Trading means buying and selling within the same day to target short-term price changes.

-• Usage: It is common in stocks, FX, indices, and crypto, where intra-session volatility and liquidity create opportunities and risks.
+• Usage: It is used in stocks, forex, indices, and crypto, often via liquid products where same-day trading is practical.

 What Does Day Trading Mean in Trading?